Star Wars Roleplaying Game (Wizards of the Coast): Original and revised editions

 The original Star Wars: The Roleplaying Game was originally published by West End Games as a d6 product, enjoying many years of play before WEG went bankrupt.

-The d20 rebooted Star Wars Roleplaying Game originally came out around the time of the release of Star Wars Episode I: The Phantom Menace.
-It included statistics for many of the major characters of that movie.
+The d20 rebooted Star Wars Roleplaying Game was originally published in November 2000.
+It included statistics for many of the major characters of the movie Star Wars Episode I: The Phantom Menace.
 The later Revised game included material from Star Wars: Episode II – Attack of the Clones and changed various feats and classes.

 The Star Wars Roleplaying Game uses a Vitality/Wound point system instead of standard hit points, dividing damage into superficial harm (Vitality) and serious injury (Wounds).
 A character gains Vitality points just like hit points in other d20 games, and rolls for them each level and adds their Constitution bonus.
 A character's Wound points are equal to their Constitution score.

 Most game mechanics are familiar to players of Dungeons & Dragons and other d20-based games.
 Characters have six Ability Scores (i.e., the standard Strength, Dexterity, Constitution, Intelligence, Wisdom and Charisma), a class and level, feats, and skills.
 Most actions are resolved by rolling a twenty-sided die and adding a modifier; if the result equals or exceeds the difficulty, the check succeeds.